 - If there are no major injuries and the vehicle is operable, you do not call 9-1-1.
-You can come down to an EPS station to report the collision.
-It is best to bring the involved vehicle with you to the station.
-Note: If the vehicle’s damage is over $2000, you must attend a police station to file the Collision Report Form.
+Attend a Collision Reporting Centre as soon as possible.
+It is best to bring the involved vehicle with you as well.
+Note: If the vehicle’s damage is over $2000, you must attend a Collision Reporting Centre.
 You can be fined $287 for failure to report.

 Whether there is a major injury and/or the vehicle is inoperable or not:

 - Both the pedestrian and the driver are to exchange information.
 Since most people have cell phones with cameras, it is highly suggested that those involved take photos of everything.
 This includes the scene of the accident, any visible injuries, the vehicle, license plate, and all paper documents – driver’s licenses, insurance cards and registration cards.

 - If there are any witnesses, obtain the names and phone numbers of each witness.